Battlepillars/Wro/README.md

 <br><br><br>

 # Power and sense management
-The Power and Sense Management System includes the sensors for environmental perception as well as the robot’s power supply, both of which are essential for reliable and autonomous navigation.
+The **Power and Sense Management System** includes the **sensors** for environmental perception as well as the robot’s **power supply**, both of which are essential for reliable and autonomous navigation.
 The following chapters provide a detailed explanation of the individual sensors, the power supply, and the electrical circuitry.
 <br>

 ## Sensors

 ### LiDAR

-During our research on autonomous driving, we found that LiDAR systems (Light Detection and Ranging) are commonly used for environmental perception.
-LiDAR is a core sensor system in autonomous vehicles that uses laser beams to precisely capture the surroundings and generate a two-dimensional map.
+During our research on autonomous driving, we found that **LiDAR systems** (Light Detection and Ranging) are commonly used for environmental perception. **LiDAR** is a core sensor system in autonomous vehicles that uses **laser beams** to precisely capture the surroundings and generate a **two-dimensional map**.

-By measuring the time of flight of the reflected laser beams, the distance to surrounding objects can be determined.
-This information enables reliable detection of obstacles and other entities in the environment, significantly contributing to safe vehicle navigation.
+By measuring the **time of flight** of the reflected laser beams, the **distance** to surrounding objects can be determined.
+This information enables reliable **detection of obstacles** and other entities in the environment, significantly contributing to safe vehicle navigation.

-Environmental awareness can be further enhanced by combining LiDAR data with additional sensor inputs, such as cameras or radar systems.
-This sensor fusion allows for more informed and reliable decision-making in vehicle control.
+Environmental awareness can be further enhanced by combining LiDAR data with additional sensor inputs, such as **cameras** or **radar systems**.
+This **sensor fusion** allows for more informed and reliable decision-making in vehicle control.

-Due to its compelling performance characteristics, we decided to integrate a LiDAR system into our autonomous vehicle.
-The table below summarizes the key technical criteria of various LiDAR systems relevant to the selection process, with a color-coded evaluation based on our requirements: green indicates that the criterion meets our requirements, yellow indicates a moderate level, and red indicates insufficient performance.
-As a result, the RpLidar S2 proved to be the most suitable option for our application.
+Due to its compelling performance characteristics, we decided to integrate a **LiDAR system** into our autonomous vehicle.
+The table below summarizes the **key technical criteria** of various LiDAR systems relevant to the selection process, with a color-coded evaluation based on our requirements: green indicates that the criterion meets our requirements, yellow indicates a moderate level, and red indicates insufficient performance.
+As a result, the **RpLidar S2** proved to be the most suitable option for our application.

 <table align="center" border="1" style="border-collapse: collapse; border: 2px solid black;">
   <tr>